Live at Glenn Miller Café Vol 1

 Live at Glenn Miller Café Vol 1 is an album by American jazz saxophonist Jemeel Moondoc, which was recorded in Stockholm and released on Ayler Records, a Swedish label founded by Jan Ström and Åke Bjurhamn.
 Moondoc leads a trio with bassist William Parker and drummer Hamid Drake.
 The rhythm section had recorded the studio album ...and William Danced a few hours earlier with local saxophonist Anders Gahnold.

 Reception

-In his review for AllMusic, Steve Loewy states "Moondoc is an underrated heavyweight of the saxophone: The elder statesman drinks from the well of Ornette Coleman, but Moondoc plies his own sound with a sighing lyricism that lures the listener into his den."
+In his review for AllMusic, Steve Loewy stated: "Moondoc is an underrated heavyweight of the saxophone: The elder statesman drinks from the well of Ornette Coleman, but Moondoc plies his own sound with a sighing lyricism that lures the listener into his den."

+The authors of The Penguin Guide to Jazz Recordings noted the "exceptional understanding" between the musicians, and remarked: "the interest lies in the moment-to-moment interaction rather than any sense of destination or progress."